 Generally webmasters do not give importance to the URL of an article.
-If you are also the one concentrating on the content and thinking what is it in the URL then this article is for you.
-The keywords and structure of an URL decides the ranking of a site in search engine results page (SERP).
+If you are the one concentrating on the content and thinking what is it in the URL then this article is for you.
+The keywords and structure of an URL can impact the ranking of your site in search engine results page (SERP).
 If a search engine can understand the correlation between the URL, content and the search keyword then it is guaranteed that the page will appear top in the search.

 Simple and descriptive URLs will easily convey the purpose of the web page both to the users as well as to the search engines.
 This will also help to organize and categorize the content accordingly and the search engines crawlers can understand the sitemap of your site with ease.
 Extremely long and confusing URLs with few words as the one shown below may frighten the user to think whether the site is trustworthy or not.

 In other words, the user will tend to read and share a descriptive URL as the one here.
 The user can also easily remember the URL and check it later.

 URL is Displayed in Search Results

 Finally, URL of a webpage is displayed in the search results of any search engines.
 In Google the URL is shown in-between Page Title and Meta Description.
 The search keyword is also highlighted in title, description and in URL.
 Below is a typical search result example from Google:

 If breadcrumb navigation structure is used on a site then search engines may tend to replace the URL with breadcrumbs as it gives more information to the users.

 Most of the content management systems will automatically consider the page or post title to be used as a URL.
 In such scenarios the spaces between the words are converted to hyphens in the URL like “/this-is-a-url”.
 Google clearly recommends to use hyphens in the URL for word separator instead of any other characters like underscore.
 Using hyphens (-) in the URL helps search engines to understand the meaning properly compared with continuous words or using underscore (_).